kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/about.md

 - **Automatic discovery with FDS**: You can enable the Gloo Edge Function Discovery Service (FDS) to automatically discover gRPC functions and HTTP mappings in your proto files and to generate proto descriptors from them.
 The proto descriptors are automatically added to the gRPC upstream.
 - **Manual discovery without FDS**: If you do not or cannot enable Gloo Edge FDS, you can manually generate proto descriptors, encode them to base64, and add them to the upstream.
 This way, you manually configure the [Envoy filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/grpc_json_transcoder_filter) that handles the HTTP to gRPC transcoding.
 Note that any proto descriptors that you added to the upstream are overwritten when you enable FDS.

-After the proto descriptor binary is discovered from the upstream, Gloo Edge is configured to accept incoming HTTP requests and translate these requests to gRPC requests so that they can be processed by the gRPC upstream.
+After the proto descriptor binary is discovered, Gloo Edge is configured to accept incoming HTTP requests and translate these requests to gRPC requests so that they can be processed by the gRPC upstream.

-## Changes to the gRPC API in Gloo Edge 1.14 {#api-changes-1.14}
+## Changes to the gRPC API in Gloo Edge 1.14 {#api-changes-1-14}

-The following changes were introduced to the gRPC API in Gloo Edge 1.14
+The following changes were introduced to the gRPC API in Gloo Edge 1.14:

 **Before Gloo Edge 1.14**:
 * You did not have to provide HTTP mappings in the gRPC proto files.
 Instead, Gloo Edge used the functions that were available in the proto file and the HTTP mapping that you provided in the Virtual Service to derive the proto descriptors.
 Proto descriptors were then automatically added to the gRPC upstream.
-* If you manually generated the proto descriptors, you had the option to add them to the gateway resource instead of the gRPC upstream.
+* In the case you disabled FDS and you manually generated the proto descriptors, you had the option to add the proto descriptors to the gateway resource instead of the gRPC upstream.

 **With Gloo Edge 1.14**:
 * HTTP mappings must always be provided in the proto itself.
 Gloo Edge supports automatic and manual discovery of proto descriptors as described in [HTTP mapping discovery](#http-mapping-discovery).